lazarmilovic/Simple-Quiz-App/README.md

 ## Setup

 To run the app, you would need a local server, since the app us using PHP and MySQL.
 I used XAMPP.
 I you are using XAMPP or WAMP, you should be good to go.
 Download the code and open your XAMPP/WAMP server.
 Put the downloaded code in one folder inside your local server- anywhere inside the "htdocs" folder on server.
-Also, open localhost:8080/phpmyadmin and add sql file to it.
+Also, open localhost:8080/phpmyadmin and import quiz.sql file to it.
+Once done, you will be able to start the quiz- te URL should be localhost:8080/[name of the folder in htdocs]/index.html